Explicit Instructions on How to Make a Website for a Small Business

 This is the default design and layout of your platform.
 Of course, you have in mind something more functional and personalized.
 Thus, you need to select Appearance on your Dashboard and then go to Themes.

 Here you will notice your current theme or other available options.
-As you can see, you can also add themes.
+As you can see, you also have the option to add themes.
 Some of them are free, while others require premium or paid access.
 To change the one you use, click the ‘Add new’ button.

 You can find the template that suits your needs perfectly by applying the Feature filter.
 Now, you can see the themes that are the closest to the function set you seek.
 You can also simply browse the Featured, Popular, or Latest categories.
 As usual, if you like something, you can add it to your Favorites.